Plymouth Whitemarsh High School: School Profile

 Activities and Athletics

 Student involvement is key to the success of a Plymouth Whitemarsh High School student’s well-rounded development.
-Approximately ninety percent of students participate in one or more extracurricular activity.
+Approximately 90 percent of students participate in one or more extracurricular activity.
 PWHS offers over 100 clubs for students, many of which are initiated and proposed by the students themselves.
 Students have access to activities in the following areas;

 - Academic and Scholastic